magemojo/mojo_stratus_deploy_example/README.md

 status_code=$(curl -kI --header 'Host: cbi2cs52sas1djs9.mojostratus.io' --write-out %{http_code} --silent --output /dev/null 'https://nginx/')
 ```

 > Two type of responses expected, either echo that task is completed or message that something went wrong and needs investigated.
+We will execute two Magento 2 cron tasks to Reindex all Invalid indexers and updated all views.
+Also, we will start Cron container and Cron tasks defined in the Stratus panel.
 ```bash
 if [[ "$status_code" -ne 200 ]] ; then
   echo "Site not active $status_code please push script again"